-Of the seven distinct species, three chestnut species, Chinese chestnut (C. mollissima Blume), Chinese chinquapin (C. henryi (Skan.)
-Rehder. and E.H.
-Wilson), and Seguin chestnut (C. seguinii Dode.) are native to China, Japanese chestnut (C. crenata Siebold and Zucc.) is native to Japan and Korea, European or Sweet chestnut (C. sativa Mill.) is found in Europe, Anatolia, and the Caucasus, and American chestnut (C. dentata) and the chinquapin (C. pumila (L.) Mill.) are native to North America (Mellano et al. 2012).
+Purdue University, Dept. of Forestry and Natural Resources, Hardwood Tree Improvement and Regeneration Center (HTIRC), 715 West State St., West Lafayette, IN 47907, is native to Japan and Korea; European or Sweet chestnut (C. sativa Mill.) is found in Europe, Anatolia, and the Caucasus; and American chestnut (C. dentata) and the chinkapin (C. pumila (L.) Mill.) are native to North America (Mellano et al. 2012).
 Despite separation by seas and continents, chestnut species are similar in terms of their site requirements and climatic limits (Hunt et al. 2012; Fitzsimmons 2006; Fei et al. 2012).
 General biological traits of these species are also similar, including reproductive strategies and morphological development (Bounous and Marinoni 2005), and they easily interbreed when cultivated together.
 In their native forests, most chestnut species are canopy trees with upright growth forms, while the chinkapin is a large shrub restricted to forest edges.
 There is great interest in chestnuts for several reasons: forest and timber restoration of the American chestnut, reforestation and reclamation of strip mine lands, and commercial cultivation and production of other Castanea spp. (namely, Chinese chestnut) and hybrids.
-It is important to understand reproductive development in order to design effective breeding programs (Shi and Stösser 2005; Shi and Xia 2010).
+It is important to understand reproductive development in order to design effective